robert-westenberger/knowledgebase/mathematics/discrete-mathematics/mathematical-induction.md

 We have completed the basis and the inductive step, so by mathematical induction we know that $P(n)$ is true for all positive integers $n$.
 That is, we have proven that $1+2+\cdots+n=n(n+1) / 2$ for all positive integers $n$.

 #### Example 2
+Conjecture a formula for the sum of the first n positive odd integers.
+Then prove your conjecture using mathematical induction.
 ### Proving Inequalities

 #### Example 1